-If your depression, anxiety, PTSD, self-esteem or relationship issues are interfering with your daily life, seeking professional, psychological therapy or counseling is the best option.
+If your depression, anxiety, PTSD, self-esteem or relationship issues are interfering with your daily life, seeking professional, psychological therapy or counseling are the best options.

 Yet, many women in different parts of the world are not in a situation where they can access treatment or therapy.
 Psychological well being or mental health is either not valued or seen as a stigma in many societies.
 Women can have different social, financial and personal reasons for not able to consult a professional therapist.

-If going for in-person counseling or therapy does not work for you, you can look for online counseling options, if that is something you are comfortable with.
+If going for in-person counseling or therapy does not work for you, you can look for online counseling options.

 Depending on the severity of your symptoms and your access to treatments, you may choose alternative therapies or other means for combating with your symptoms.